symfony/symfony-docs/components/event_dispatcher/introduction.rst

 The :method:`EventDispatcher::dispatch <Symfony\\Component\\EventDispatcher\\EventDispatcher::dispatch>`
 method always returns an :class:`Symfony\\Component\\EventDispatcher\\Event` object.
 This allows for various shortcuts.
-For example if one does not need a custom event object, one can simply rely on a plain :class:`Symfony\\Component\\EventDispatcher\\Event` object.
+For example, if one does not need a custom event object, one can simply rely on a plain :class:`Symfony\\Component\\EventDispatcher\\Event` object.
 You do not even need to pass this to the dispatcher as it will create one by default unless you